go to the garden (B-flat or C trumpet and fixed media)

 If you’re working with a student on go to the garden, bear in mind that I do not expect or want performers to realize the piece the same way every time.
 You may find that the process of engaging with this work is sometimes at odds with how many of us have been taught to practice and perform.
 That is intentional, and I hope it provides an opportunity for you to interrogate your own processes as well.
 This piece should only be taught with patience in mind; to demand perfection in its performance is to directly contradict its very purpose.

 Check out the go to the garden perusal score.
-(This one is for B-flat, but I promise you get both parts when you purchase.)
+(This one is for B-flat, but I promise you get both parts when you purchase.
+This perusal score was made in 2022; minor edits have been made since.)

 Many thanks to the consortium members who made this possible: